 The most important thing to check right-away is the maximum weight limit.
-Make sure your body weight is lower than the maximum weight limit.
+Make sure your body weight is lower than the limit.

 There’s nothing worse than investing time in researching a particular model only to find out you exceed the weight capacity.
 This also means you’ll have to measure your weight before you start.

 If you don’t frequently weigh yourself, then measuring your current weight might confront you, but it’s essential to make the right decision.

 Most treadmills have a cushioning system.
 A good cushioning system reduces the impact on your body when your feet hit the belt.
 The cushioning will usually help to make you feel less fatigue and reduce the wear and tear on your knees, ankles, and hips.
 As a result, you reduce the risk of getting injured during your workout.

 Higher-end treadmills might have a variable cushioning system, which tends to provide even more support for your joints.
 These systems usually consist of 3 different parts; the back, the middle and the front.

 Be aware of the fact that not every treadmill has a (three-part) cushioning system; especially non-motorized treadmills usually don’t have a built-in cushioning system.